sergeyprokudin/scholtrack/README.md

 scholtrack -p 2cc1d857e86d5152ba7fe6a8355c2a0150cc280a -o 3dgs_references.csv
 ```

 This command retrieves all papers citing [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) and saves the results in a CSV file (`3dgs_references.csv`).
 The file includes abstracts, citation counts, arXiv links, publication venues, and more.
-You can also find papers that cite [several works at the same time](https://github.com/sergeyprokudin/scholtrack/blob/main/README.md#example-3-finding-papers-at-the-intersection-of-fields--demo).

 ## Online Tool